 - Enterprise data warehousing

-An enterprise data warehouse (EDW) is a repository that centralizes enterprise-wide data coming from heterogeneous sources to prepare it for further analysis.
-An enterprise DWH breaks down data silos and makes corporate information accessible for companies to make timely data-driven decisions.
+An enterprise data warehouse (EDW) centralizes data from heterogeneous enterprise sources, breaking down data silos and making corporate information accessible for further analysis.

 Enterprise data warehousing market overview